bankh/bankh.github.io/_pages/about.md

 Opportunities in Automation Runtime Technologies at SCCT
 ======
 ART consist of software developers and researchers in diverse backgrounds.
-You can email me to learn about the current opportunities and you
-1. are an expert in runtime system technologies and their applications
-1. have a graduate degree in STEM or fundamental sciences, or
-1. are a full stack programming ninja.
+You can email me to learn about the current opportunities and you 1. are an expert in runtime system technologies and their applications, 1. have a graduate degree in STEM or fundamental sciences, or  1. are a full stack programming ninja.

 Site-wide configuration
 ------